Sew a Casserole Carrier in Time for Your Next Potluck

 - Join the handle base and Quilted Iron Quick section, right sides together with a 1/2″ seam, ensuring hook and loop sections are at opposite ends.
 Trim, press, turn and edgestitch as for the pocketed panel.

-- Using the strapping handles, stitch the short ends together with a 1/2″ seam allowance.
-Press seams open.
-(See Hot and Handy Projects for details on creating fabric handles.)
+- Using the 1″ webbing, stitch the short ends together with a 1/2″ seam allowance.
+Press seam open.

 Attach Handles to Handle Panel